 - Fairies write letters to the campers that don’t get mail.
 The identity of these fairies is always kept secret.

 - If you write to the Prairie Fairy she will write back.
 Sometimes she leaves snacks in the dining hall for campers late at night.

 - Fairies can turn into animals at one camp.

 - One camp staff mentioned how at midnight they would wake the girls and take them to another building where they would have snacks and play games for a while.
 Then they would put the girls back to bed and clean up all the evidence.
 The next morning the staff would pretend they had no idea what the girls were talking about and that the fairies must have given them good dreams.

-- One camp builds fairy houses and places them in the woods. the sprinkle glitter over them.
-When the girls go for an overnight the counselors will sprinkle glitter over some of the sleeping bags and tell the campers that fairies danced over them during the night.
+- One camp builds fairy houses and places them in the woods and sprinkle glitter over them.
+When the girls go for an overnight, the counselors will sprinkle glitter over some of the sleeping bags and tell the campers that fairies danced over them during the night.

 - Another camp has the campers build the fairy homes.

 If you want to make fairy houses, there is a neat book that one of the girl scout camp counselors recommends.
 It’s called Fairy Houses…Everywhere!

 If you’re up for it, having a Fairy Land may be a lot of work, but it would be a magical thing to start at your camp.